Brazil: Paulo Sérgio Nogueira de Oliveira takes office as defense minister.

 Australia: The premier of Tasmania, Peter Gutwein, announces his resignation.
 On April 8 Jeremy Rockliff is sworn in as premier.

-Congo (Kinshasa): Parliament approves the 21st extension (beginning April 5) of the state of siege in Ituri and Nord-Kivu.
+Congo (Kinshasa): Parliament approves the 21st extension (beginning April 5) of the state of siege in Ituri and Nord-Kivu, and the 22nd on April 18.

 Georgia: Foreign Minister Davit Zalkaliani resigns and Ilia Darchiashvili is appointed in his place.